 From there, you can expand into other habits like meditation, exercise, practicing gratitude, daily journaling and more.
 But always start slowly, and expand on your routine at your own pace - cramming in too much at the beginning will not only demotivate you, but break the routine before it’s even gained momentum.

 It’s best to set a basic routine at the beginning of March, as it sets the foundation for how your study habits will be throughout the year.
 It’ll be your saving grace during Week 4 - which if you’re new to university, is reputed for being chaotically busy.
+A semester planner may also come in handy to help pin everything into place.
 Be ready!

 Time block for important tasks